-Choosing a date and time is just as important as finding a location.
+Choosing a date and time is just as important as finding a location when hosting car shows.
 You have to do your research to make sure there are no other major events happening at or around the same time. you do not want to compete with other car shows or festivals.
 Check out our car shows registry here: Find Car Shows in your area!

 Weather: Take into consideration your location, if your area is prone to rain in the Spring, than you may want to consider holding a Summer show.
 If your location is flexible you can plan a rain date.
 Summer car shows can be hot, be sure to have shaded areas along with a snow-cone vendor / cool treats and plenty of fluids (preferably water) to drink to cool off your crowd.